gianfrancobarone/pydbforms/README.md

 ####Usage
 Sqlite:
-You must define a sqlite table with at least a Primary key with autoincrement and you are done.
+You must define a sqlite table with a Primary key (without autoincrement).

 Python:
 In main file you must define the sqlite db file and the table(s) name.